rndev2017/Rohan-Nagavardhan/src/pages/blog/timing.md

 I still think Reshape was a great idea with tons of potential, but unfortunately the technology necessary wasn't available at the scale we needed to successfully execute our vision.
-This is not to say you should wait until the conditions are right to launch or build a product because you can never know when its _right_ time.
+We were too early.
+This isn't to say you should wait until the conditions are right to launch or build a product because you can never know when its _right_ time.

 \- rohan